 How could this somewhat disorganized progression of the interview have been averted?
 At this point, the patient is offering random symptoms that distract Dr. B into following whatever path he suggests.
 Yet because the physician has not really accepted these agendas, she does not treat them seriously or work them up carefully.
 Rather, she attempts to dismiss them by providing quick-fix explanations so that she can return to her own agenda.
+In such a situation, it is helpful to remember that every patient agenda does not need to be addressed, but does need to be acknowledged.
+Dr. B might simply have paraphrased, "So you're having some blurry vision, and feeling dizzy.
+We'll talk about these things, but first let me make sure there are no other problems you want to tell me about."

-In the following exchange, Dr. B uses Martin's dissatisfaction with her innocuous explanation for his dizziness (lying in bed and not drinking enough) to introduce a new agenda, the patient's Poorly Controlled Diabetes.
+In the following exchange, Dr. B attempts to transition to a new agenda, to improve the patient's poorly controlled diabetes.
 The physician thinks she sees a way of linking several of Martin's complaints back to his underlying disease, with the hope of addressing the problem of his uncontrolled diabetes in a more satisfactory way.
+This was an excellent idea on her part and, had it succeeded, would have made an important contribution to the care of this patient.
 Unfortunately, like most of the verbal shifts in this interaction, it is made unilaterally, and the patient's lack of consent to this agenda presents insuperable problems.
-Further, because of her covert frustration with this patient, the physician adopts a mildly hectoring tone, as if scolding a disobedient child, as she introduces this agenda, thus guaranteeing a negative response on the part of the patient.
+Further, because of her covert frustration with this patient, the physician adopts a mildly hectoring tone as she introduces this agenda, as if scolding a disobedient child, thus guaranteeing a negative response on the part of the patient.